Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

 \subsubsection{Computing $T_2$ from the standard generators}

-The first step of the algorithm is the one-off computation of $T_2$ from the Leedham-Green--O'Brien standard generators of $\SL(d,q)$.
+The first step of the algorithm is the one-off computation of $T_2$ from the LGO standard generators of $\SL(d,q)$.
 The length and memory requirement of an MSLP for this step is as follows.

 \begin{La} Let $\lambda=5f-1$ and $b=f+14$.
 There exists a $b$-MSLP, $S$, of length $\lambda$ such that if $S$ is evaluated with memory containing the list $Y(w,u_1,u_2)$ as in \eqref{eq:gens} then $S$ outputs memory containing $T_2$ and $Y(w,u_1,u_2)$. \end{La}